-With over 5,500 alumni across the globe, the STS Alumni Association offers a wide variety of opportunities for you to stay connected and engaged with your fellow alumni and the STS community.
+With over 10,500 STS Alumni Association members (made up of alumni, parents of alumni, and former employees) across the globe, the STS Alumni Association offers a wide variety of opportunities for you to stay connected and engaged with your fellow alumni and the STS community.

 From the Blog

 Where is digital technology headed over the next 10 to 20 years?
 Grace Walker ’12 is the one to ask.
 A graphic and web designer by trade, she has become a leader in user-friendly web design solutions that are helping entrepreneurs and companies to grow their businesses.